Evoke App Selection

 Select an existing App design using the drop down options.
 The "App" menu ("...") offers the opportunity to create a "New" App design or to delete an existing, already open App.

-A new App will create new boilerplate app design for you to work on, the new app will have a basic login page, a couple of blank page series and pages, the mandatory entities and selections, and default values will be applied to all variables throughout the App Design.
+, a couple of blank page series and pages, the mandatory entities and selections, and default values will be applied to all variables throughout the App Design.
 This base app design contains everything (the full technology pipeline/stack) needed for Evoke to generate a fully working App that will operate on all mobile and desktop devices.

 Whenever you wish to create a "new" app, record, selection, page, menu, etc within your Evoke app design you will always find "new" in the "..." elypsis menu in a header.

 Once you have selected an App or created a new App, you will need to use the version option.
 The choices are:

 Open an existing App design option from the dropdown list of available versions for this app e.g. test, live, development, etc.

 Refresh.
 Reload the currently open App design version

 New.
 Create a brand new app design version.
 This will create the "new" boilerplate App design but as a new version of the existing open App.